Manmeet2456/UCS654/README.md

 ## 📌 Overview

-This project demonstrates how simulation can be used to generate synthetic data for Machine Learning.
-A simulation environment was explored, parameters were analyzed, 1000 simulations were generated, and multiple ML models were compared using evaluation metrics.
+This project demonstrates how modelling and simulation can be used to generate synthetic datasets for Machine Learning.
+A simulation environment was explored, relevant parameters were studied, 1000 simulations were generated, and multiple Machine Learning models were trained and compared using evaluation metrics.

+The complete implementation was developed using **Python** in **Google Colab**, and the results are available in this repository.

 ---

 ## 🧪 Step 1: Selection of Simulation Tool

-After exploring the list of computer simulation software from Wikipedia, different simulators such as NetLogo, SimPy, ns-3, and OpenFOAM were studied.
+After exploring the list of computer simulation software from Wikipedia, multiple tools such as NetLogo, SimPy, ns-3 and OpenFOAM were studied.

-**Gymnasium (CartPole-v1)** was selected because:
+**Gymnasium (CartPole-v1)** was selected for this assignment because:

-* Open-source and Python-based
+* It is open-source and Python-based
-* Easy integration with Google Colab
+* Easy to install and execute in Google Colab
-* Suitable for modelling and simulation tasks
+* Provides a physics-based simulation environment
-* Generates structured numerical data useful for ML
+* Suitable for generating structured numerical data for Machine Learning tasks

+Engineering simulators like OpenFOAM and ns-3 were analyzed but avoided due to heavy installation requirements and higher complexity for this assignment.

 ---

 ## ⚙️ Step 2: Installation and Exploration

 The Gymnasium simulator was installed using pip inside Google Colab.

-The CartPole environment was explored to understand its observation space and actions.
+The CartPole simulation environment provides four important observation parameters:

-Simulation parameters:

 * Cart Position
 * Cart Velocity
 * Pole Angle
 * Pole Angular Velocity

+The action space consists of two actions:

+* 0 → Push cart left
+* 1 → Push cart right

 ---

 ## 📊 Step 3: Parameter Study

-The following bounds were used to generate random simulation inputs:
+The following lower and upper bounds were used to generate random simulation inputs:

 | Parameter     | Lower Bound | Upper Bound |
 | ------------- | ----------- | ----------- |